 There are a number of things that can prevent your app from reaching a specific host and port.
 Most of the time it is one of three things:

-- There is a firewall in the way If you have a firewall in the way then you will hit the TCP timeout.
+- There is a firewall in the way If you have a firewall in the way, you will hit the TCP timeout.
 That is 21 seconds in this case.
 Use the tcpping tool to test connectivity.
 TCP timeouts can be due to many things beyond firewalls but start there.

-- DNS is not accessible The DNS timeout is 3 seconds per DNS server.
-If you have 2 DNS servers that is 6 seconds.
+- DNS is not accessible The DNS timeout is three seconds per DNS server.
+If you have two DNS servers, the timeout is 6 seconds.
 Use nameresolver to see if DNS is working.
-Remember you can't use nslookup as that does not use the DNS your VNET is configured with.
+Remember you can't use nslookup as that does not use the DNS your VNet is configured with.